drio-ai/ops/README.md

     1. If all is well, Drio Controller is up and running

 Drio Controller can be accessed on port 8080 from the Host it is being run on

+To stop the controller, go through the directories in reverse order (controller, cache and then vault) and run ```make stop-clean``` in all of them.